From the syllabus:

 This discovery would therefore seem to undercut Katz’s claim that (as he put it in an interview with John Horgan) that those who ingest psychedelics “didn’t have mystical experiences.
 They had drug experiences” and that “All you are doing when you are taking a drug is experiencing your own consciousness”, whereas traditional techniques of spiritual transformation like meditation, prayer, yoga and fasting “are different…The object is not to change brain chemistry but to put you in touch with metaphysical realities.”
 By extension, it might instead be concluded that a ‘common core’ to spiritual experience might exist at the neurological level of explanation.

-Persinger is a neuroscientist who regards all religious experiences (not just the mystical variety) as a by-product of excessive activity in the temporal lobes, or what he refers to as TLT episodes (‘Temporal-lobe transients’).
-In other words, such experiences are all in the mind.
+Persinger is a neuroscientist who regards all religious experiences (not just the mystical variety) as a by-product of excessive activity in the temporal lobes, or what he refers to as TLT (‘Temporal-lobe transients’) episodes.
+In other words, his research implies that such experiences could be all in the mind.
 However, Newberg and Waldman have found that in addition to the temporal lobes, other parts of the brain are implicated in mystical experience, such as a diminution of activity in the parietal lobes, which – as has already been mentioned above – leads to a sense of loss of self.

 Effectively, neuroscience has therefore arguably moved forward from Persinger’s research, which might thus be regarded as no longer cutting-edge.
-However, as Persinger has been name-checked by Edexcel, here is a more detailed summary of his research.
+However, as Persinger has been name-checked by Edexcel, here is a more detailed summary of it.

-Scientist Michael Persinger devised a special device (that looks like a motorcycle crash helmet) which stimulates the temporal lobes of people who put it on.
+Persinger is renowned for having created a special device (resembling a motorcycle crash helmet) that stimulates the temporal lobes of people who put it on.
 A significant number of those who wore the helmet reported a ‘sensed presence’, a feeling that there was someone or something in the room with them.
-Persinger thinks that people who have religious experiences in which they sense the presence of God therefore just have unusually active temporal lobes.
+Persinger thinks that people who have religious experiences in which they sense the presence of God therefore have unusually active temporal lobes.

 Further support for Persinger’s perspective comes from the research of neuroscientist Professor V.S.
 Ramachandran, who is an expert in brain disorders.
 He found that his patients with epileptic seizures sometimes had intense religious experiences.
-A typical patient of his was a man called Paul who talked and wrote obsessively about religious subjects.
+One example of this was a man called Paul who talked and wrote obsessively about religious subjects.
 He told Ramachandran that during his epileptic seizures he experienced a rapturous ‘Oneness with the Creator’ that carried over into the rest of his life.
 When Ramachandran asked Paul about if he believed in God, Paul replied ‘But what else is there?’

 See the following two YouTube clips for a fuller exploration of Ramachandran’s perspective.